 We should educate friends, family, communities and states, and make them a part of the solution, not a part of the problem!

 10. And Finally, the Buck Stops With You and Me!

-Whether they are water bottles, cups, dry cleaning bags, straws, plastic bags, utensils and take-out containers, or cans that are used only once and then discarded, let us avoid them or dump them correctly after use.
+Whether water bottles, cups, dry cleaning bags, straws, plastic bags, utensils, take-out containers, or disposable cans, let us avoid them or dump them correctly after use.

 Stone, G. The Five Biggest Threats to Our Oceans.
 HuffPost.
 Retrieved from https://www.huffpost.com/entry/the-five-biggest-threats-_b_5453534

 Streever, B. (2019).
 How Does Noise Pollution Affect Marine Life?.
 Forbes.
 Retrieved from https://www.forbes.com/sites/quora/2019/07/26/how-does-noise-pollution-affect-marine-life/#6f6fea3b277d

 ‘What you can do to protect our marine environment’.
 (2019).
 Ministry for the Environment, New Zealand.
 Retrieved from https://www.mfe.govt.nz/marine/we-all-have-role-play/what-you-can-do